 One incident can be investigated in a number of different ways – as a complaint, a clinical negligence claim, a criminal case, a disciplinary matter by your employer, a Coroner’s inquest or a complaint to the medical council.
 An important starting point is your written report on the circumstances of the incident.
-This factsheet gives more information about writing this report.

 Your report should be: